Children and Television: Lessons from Sesame Street: Synopsis

-Children and Television has four sections, "A Proposal", "Planning", "Broadcasting" and "Lessons from Sesame Street".
-The book also has a preface and an epilogue, written by Lesser, a foreword written by Joan Ganz Cooney, and an introduction by Lloyd Morrisett.
+Children and Television has four sections: "A Proposal", "Planning", "Broadcasting," and "Lessons from Sesame Street".
+The book has a preface and an epilogue, written by Lesser, a foreword written by Joan Ganz Cooney, and an introduction by Lloyd Morrisett.
 Scattered throughout the book are cartoons drawn by children's author Maurice Sendak, who attended the 1968 seminars.
+According to Davis, director and producer Jon Stone reported that Sendak's cartoons, which Stone later called "X-rated" and dealt with "basic themes of sex and violence", were created to vent Sendak's frustration with the seminars, which he found boring and long-winded.

 Lesser begins his book by describing the origin of Sesame Street and his part in it.
-He had been studying child development and how its concepts could be used to teach children; since 1961, he studied children's reaction to television and whether or not the medium could be used to teach them.
-In 1966, he was approached by Cooney and Morrisett to assist them in creating the new show's educational objectives and research goals, and he agreed despite his misgivings about the effectiveness of television as a teaching tool.
+He had been studying child development and how its concepts could be used to teach children; since 1961, he had studied children's reactions to television and whether the medium could be used to teach them.
+In 1966, he was approached by Cooney and Morrisett to assist them in developing the new show's educational objectives and research goals, and he agreed despite his misgivings about television's effectiveness as a teaching tool.

-Sesame Street's audience included any child in the country who wished to watch it, but Lesser reports that the producers' original purpose was to reach the poor children of America.
+Sesame Street's audience included any child in the country who wished to watch it, but Lesser reports that the producers' original purpose was to focus on the poor children of America.
 Lesser states, "If the series did not work for poor children, the entire project would fail".
-He is critical of the American public school system, and blames its failure to educate children on the lack of defined goals.
+He is critical of the American public school system and blames its failure to educate children on the lack of defined goals.
 When he wrote Television and Children, most American children received no preschool education.
-The first two chapters of the book detail the reasons for the experiment of creating an educational television program like Sesame Street, especially in regards to its audience.
+The first two chapters of the book detail the reasons for the experiment of creating an educational television program like Sesame Street, especially regarding its audience.

 "Grownups never seem to understand anything by themselves, and it is tiresome for children to be always and forever explaining things to them".